 - Strength* - The stat that represents a person's physical power.
 Used to determine how strong they are and how hard they hit.
 Used by mostly martial classes.note

 - Dexterity* - Dexterity represents a person's physical nimbleness.
 Used to determine fine motor skills, reaction time, and aiming.
 May or may not turn out to be The God Stat, particularly for combat purposes.
 Used by mostly stealth or ranged classes.note

 - Constitution* - The stat representing a character's physical toughness.
 Used to determine how much damage someone can take and how well they resist poisons, illnesses, etc. Used almost universally by all classes (everybody wants Hit Points), but mostly focused on by those that use endurance.
 Also often associated with a particular form of willpower, namely the ability to take a hit without even flinching or to go far far longer than anyone really should be able to by sheer force of stubborness.

 - Intelligence* - The stat representing how smart a character is.
 Used to show how skilled a person is, how quickly they learn, how good they are at logical puzzles, how good their long term memory is, how many languages they can speak, etc. Used by mostly arcane magic classes.

-- Wisdom - The stat representing a person's intuition and street-smarts, and sometimes how good their imagination and lateral thinking ability is.
+- Wisdom* - The stat representing a person's prudence and street-smarts, and sometimes how good their imagination and lateral thinking ability is.
 Used to determine a character's perception, willpower, and decision-making skills.
 Used by mostly divine classes, and so sometimes associated with piety as well.
 Also often used as a measure of sanity.
 For comparison, an Absent-Minded Professor is high in intelligence but low in Wisdom, while someone with Wisdom from the Gutter is often not that intelligent, but is quite wise.
 Meanwhile, any shade of The Philosopher tends to rank high in both Intelligence and Wisdom.note